KSeangTan/Algorithms-samples/README.md

 # Algorithms-samples
-Algorithms samples for my own reference only, will be added time by time.
+Algorithms samples for my own reference only, mainly coded in C++, will be added time by time.